 With those successful early years as a template, Greg continued to hone his entrepreneurial instincts by co-founding the private equity firm Denali Partners.
 He later took the reins as Managing Member of Exemplar Holdings LLC, which now oversees stakes in a half-dozen innovative companies.

 More recently, Greg has focused on turning around troubled companies.
 In 2012, Greg formed Combat Brands, LLC to acquire the assets of Ringside, Inc., a Kansas-based sporting goods company in operation for over thirty years.
-The business was on the brink of failure before Greg took it over.
-And today, Combat Brands is thriving and creating jobs and opportunities right here in Kansas.

 Greg's experiences have given him first-hand insight into what government can do and what it shouldn't do to drive economic growth.
 He understands how regulations impact businesses and ultimately job growth.
 He’s had to deal with the rising costs of doing business, especially the escalating cost of providing healthcare for his employees, and he knows how to balance budgets and get better results, even with limited resources.

 Through these experiences, Greg has developed his capacity to solve problems.
 He's played a role in bringing jobs to Kansas over the last two decades and knows what it will take to make Kansas a place where other companies will want to locate.

 Greg lives in Fairway with his wife, Sybil, their two young daughters, Imogen and Sigrid, along with their dogs, Lucy and Mala.
 Greg and Sybil are passionate about supporting organizations that change the lives of children.

 Greg is active in the American Legion’s Boys’ State Program — a lifelong interest following his attendance at the 1986 American Legion Boys’ Nation program in Washington, D.C., where he had the privilege of meeting President Ronald Reagan in the White House Rose Garden.